Sasthamkotta: Location

-Tourism

-The place is naturally beautiful and is surrounded by hills and valleys.

-In the midst of the hills is the Fresh Water Lake.
-The extensive freshwater lake here is the biggest of its kind in Kerala.
-Water supply to the Kollam town is met by purifying the water from this lake.

 Sasthamcotta Sree Dharmasastha Temple

 The temple is dedicated to Sree Dharmasastha(Lord Ayyappa) and the surroundings of the temple are covered by hills and forests.
 One of the features of the Sasthamcotta temple is the abundance of monkeys that camp around, which are considered holy.
 It is believed that Lord Hanuman at the time flying to Lanka in search of Goddess Sita, halted at this place also, and since then this Temple is a home for Monkeys.
 The monkeys are devotee-friendly, and the thousands of devotees visiting the temple take pleasure in feeding these monkeys with nuts and fruits.

-Culture

-Many movies and TV serials shot at Sasthamcotta, like Inapravukal (1965), Ente Hridayathinte Udama (2002), Ilamurathampuran (1998), Nakshathrakkannulla Rajakumaran (2002), Kuttisrank (2009) etc. are some of those.

-The Second World Religion Conference had been held in Sasthamcotta, in which the global religious leaders had particularly participated.